 Ungroomed winter ski routes are marked with trail blazes – metal signs and rectangles placed high in trees to stay above the snow in winter.
 Keep in mind that trees can fall down and the markers can become obscured, so a map and compass are a good idea.
 Some of these trails are well-traveled and it’s easy to follow in others’ tracks.
 However, if something seems off, remember to ask yourself if the people ahead of you knew where they were going, or if they were going to the same place you want to go.

 The pair of marked, well-traveled trails from Badger Pass Ski Area to Dewey Point are some of the most popular trails in the area.
-The popularity is well-earned.
+The popularity is well-earned for those seeking great cross country skiing in Yosemite Valley.
 The trails lead to a spectacular vista point overlooking Yosemite Valley and El Capitan.
 There are precious few places on Earth where you can be face to face with anything like the nose of El Capitan!

 The Dewey Point Trail winds through forest and meadow before reaching the valley rim and rendering breathtaking views from an elevation of 7,385 feet.

 To get there, head east on Glacier Point Road, climbing gently and then cresting a hill before dropping into Summit Meadow, about a mile (1.6 km) from the Badger Pass parking lot.
 Pass the small outhouse on the right, then look for the signs for the Dewey Point Meadow Trail (#18) breaking from the road and heading north.
 The first part of this trail is a relatively flat and relaxing ski through a wide-open meadow.
 Then the route steepens as you get closer to Dewey Point, passing through steep tree-filled slopes.